-ANPR Cameras were to be fitted in the private CCP Car Park outside the practice on Monday 15th February.
+ANPR Cameras are in operation in the private CCP Car Park outside the practice.
 Please ensure that you pay to park to avoid any fines and take note of the notices displayed by CCP Car Parks.
 Disabled blue badge holders do need to pay to use the car park.
 The car park machines take cash and debit/credit cards and there is an app that can be used called Tap2Pay.

 The Oaks Partnership is not liable for any fines that may be imposed by CCP as a result of not paying for parking.

 No urine samples will be accepted after 11am each day unless specifically requested urgently by the surgery.
 This is so that samples that need to be sent on to the microbiology laboratory can be collected each morning for analysis.